 Q: Are Design Phase fees Implementation Phase fees different?

 Yes.
 Leu Interiors is always the Designer for our projects, but not always the Project Manager.
 After the design portion of your project is complete, if you choose to have Leu Interiors see your project through to the very end, we charge an hourly Project Management fee of $100.
 This fee covers the time and experience needed to schedule, hire, coordinate, manage and meet with the tradesmen who install our designs.
 Using our Project Management services, you benefit from working with our highly skilled, preferred team of subcontractors while we oversee everything so your project goes as smoothly and efficiently as possible, turning out exactly as planned.
 There are no hourly minimum or maximums.

-Q: What do the Design fees include?
+Q: What does the Design Phase include?

-Q: What does the Project Management fee include?
+Q: What does the Implemetation Phase include?